Lala Mustafa Pasha

 Lala Mustafa Pasha (c.
-1500 – 7 August 1580), also known by the additional epithet Kara, was an Ottoman Bosnian general and Grand Vizier from the Sanjak of Bosnia.
+1500 – 7 August 1580), also known by the additional epithet Kara, was an Ottoman general and Grand Vizier from the Sanjak of Bosnia.

 Life

-He was born around 1500, near the Glasinac in Sokolac Plateau in Bosnia to a Christian Sokolović family, the younger brother of Deli Husrev Pasha, who apparently helped him rise through the system's ranks more quickly.
+He was born around 1500, near the Glasinac in Sokolac Plateau in Bosnia to the Serbian Orthodox Christian Sokolović family, the younger brother of Deli Husrev Pasha, who apparently helped him rise through the system's ranks more quickly.

 Mustafa Pasha briefly served as kaymakam (acting governor) of Egypt Eyalet in 1549.
 He had risen to the position of Beylerbeyi of Damascus and then to that of Fifth Vizier.

 The honorific "Lala" means "tutor to the Sultan"; he was tutor to Sultan Suleiman the Magnificent's sons, including Şehzade Bayezid.
 He also had a long-standing feud with his cousin, Sokollu Mehmed Pasha.

 He commanded the Ottoman land forces during the conquest of previously Venetian Cyprus in 1570/71, and in the campaign against Georgia and Persia in 1578.
-During the campaign on Cyprus, Lala Mustafa Pasha, who was known for his cruelty towards vanquished opponents, ordered the Venetian commander of Famagusta, Marco Antonio Bragadin, flayed alive and other Venetian military officers killed in sight or executed, even though he had promised safe passage upon surrendering the city to the Turkish army.
+During the campaign on Cyprus, Lala Mustafa Pasha, who was known for his cruelty towards vanquished opponents, ordered the Venetian commander of Famagusta, Marco Antonio Bragadin, flayed alive and other Venetian military officers killed on sight or executed, even though he had promised safe passage upon surrendering the city to the Turkish army.
 It also meant that Mustafa had indicated his aggressive intentions to the Sultan's court.

 He was a Damat ("bridegroom") to the Imperial family through his marriage to Hümaşah Sultan, the only daughter of Şehzade Mehmed, son of Suleiman the Magnificent and his wife Hurrem Sultan.
 The two together had a son named Sultanzade Abdülbaki Bey.

-In the final three months of his life, he was Grand Vizier from 28 April 1580 until his death.
+Following his succession of Semiz Ahmed Pasha as Grand Vizier, in the final three months of his life, he occupied the post from 28 April 1580 until his death.
 He is buried in the courtyard of the Eyüp Sultan Mosque in Istanbul.
 His tomb was designed by Ottoman architect Mimar Sinan.

 Death

-Lala Mustafa Pasha died in 1580 in Constantinople due to his old age or a heart attack, his tomb is located in Eyup Sultan.
+Lala Mustafa Pasha died in 1580 in Constantinople due to his old age or a heart attack.
 He was succeeded by the famous Albanian Koca Sinan Pasha.